-The Master of Arts in Child Development option offers an opportunity for the advanced study of developmental theory and research in preparation for a wide range of professional objectives.
-The MA in Child Development option emphasizes scholarly reflection on developmental issues, and academic excellence in oral and written communication.
+The degree offers an opportunity for the advanced study of developmental theory and research in preparation for a wide range of professional objectives involving children, adolescents, and families.
+Our program emphasizes scholarly reflection on developmental issues and academic excellence in oral and written communication.
 The program faculty values academic scholarship and research, and regards their application in professional settings as central to the mission of the MA program.
-Graduates of the program are expected to be well educated, lifelong learners, with excellent preparation in research, theory and practice in diverse, multicultural settings.